Open House Festival

 Pushkin House, established in 1954 during the Cold War, is an independent registered charity and a dynamic arts organisation that critically explores Russian culture and provides a platform for artists and creative practitioners from Russia, Central and Eastern Europe, the Caucasus and Central Asia.
 Our exhibitions, community engagement and public programming across history, literature, music and performance focus on themes of identity, citizenship, migration, displacement and belonging.
 While the original endowment set up more than half a century ago ensures its independence, Pushkin House relies on ticket sales, public grants and donations to sustain our high quality programming.

-During the Open House Festival we invite you on a guided tour around our 18th-century building as well as for a meeting with our team, who will explore the social and cultural themes of the 1960s-1980s Soviet era through the prism of the Soviet Posters Archive exhibition.
+During the Open House Festival we invite you on a guided tour around our 18th-century building as well as for a meeting with our team, who will help the visitors to engage with the archival materials and provide deeper explanation of Pushkin House's history and its current role as a space for community engagement.

-The building of Pushkin House was designed by Henry Flitcroft (1697–1769) who favoured the Palladian style, emphasising classical features of order and symmetry.
+Pushkin House's building was designed by Henry Flitcroft (1697–1769) who favoured the Palladian style, emphasising classical features of order and symmetry.
 His best-known commission, designed on a monumental scale, was Woburn Abbey, stately home of the Duke of Bedford.
 Flitcroft was much more modest in Bloomsbury; those street-front railings have a touch of class, but the panelled front door, with two narrow “attendant” windows, looks slim and spare.
 Again, on the first floor, two narrow lights flank the main round-headed window.
 The second floor has a Diocletian window, semi-circular, with two vertical mullions, continuing the tripartite theme.